o-brand/aidoo/README.md

 - a customizable platform for financial education
 - gamified simulator (taxes, bills, savings, etc.)
 - help disseminate approved information by financial institutions and gov'ts
-- develop alongside gov'ts and sell to school district
+- develop alongside gov'ts and sell to school districts, etc.